Hypothermia at a glance

 If your cat is outdoors, bring him inside immediately.
 The goal is to warm your cat up slowly.
 Hypothermia is classified as mild, moderate or severe.

-- If the cat is alert, raise the body temperature using blankets and towels (known as passive surface rewarming) in a warmed room.
-Make sure the cat is insulated from the cold floor.
+- If the cat is alert, raise the body temperature with blankets and towels (passive surface rewarming) in a warm room.
 Warming blankets in the clothes dryer for a few minutes may also be helpful.
 Apply heat packs or soda bottles filled with warm water to the head, neck, armpits and groin areas (active surface rewarming).

 - When applying a heat source (heat packs, warm bottles etc., always cover in towels or blankets to prevent burns).